btrotta/advent-of-code-2022/Readme.md

 Represent the cargo stacks as lists.
 For part 1, use `pop` to move the top items one by one.
 For part 2, remove the items as a block.

+## Day 6
+For part 1, iterate over the string, starting at position 4.
+Get the last 4 characters, convert to a set, and check whether the length of the set is equal to 4.
+Part 2 is similar, except using 14 characters.